carlosbaraza/unicorn-contributor/README.md

-If you think that code metrics are useful for anything, please open an issue to this repo, and if your argumentation is good enough I will even consider removing the repository and the npm module.
+If you think that code metrics are useful for anything, please open an issue to this repo, and if your argumentation is good enough I will even consider removing the repository and the ***npm module***.

 # Contributing

 I would be very glad if anyone wanted to contribute to this project.
-Adding crazy and nice features are totally welcome!
+Crazy and nice features are totally welcomed!

-Some ideas that need some work are currently marked as WIP in the `--help` output.
+Some ideas that still need some work are currently marked as WIP in the `--help` output.